aetheric-oss/se-services/docs/conops.md

 A vertiport operator's responsibilities include ensuring that aircraft depart on schedule, that status is accurately reported, and that standards of safety and cleanliness are met for the entire vertiport (pads and adjoining passenger areas).

-Only specific person(s) in the Arrow database can conduct pre-flight inspections and approve aircraft takeoff.
+Only specific persons in the Arrow database can conduct pre-flight inspections and approve aircraft takeoff.
 Vertiport operators are responsible for maintaining and accurately reporting the certifications of these personnel.

 Periodic inspections will occur, conducted through an independent agency or a rotating team of Arrow officials.
 The details of the inspection will be stored immutably (uneditable) and will include the name of the inspector and agency for public review.